smetanadvorak/alpes_hand_interface/README.md

 # Python interface for Alpes robotic hands

-## Dependencies
+## Requirements and dependencies
-You have to use Python 3 (tested on 3.8) with the following packages installed:
+Python 3 (tested on 3.8) with the following packages installed:
-	-pyserial
+- pyserial
-	-numpy
+- numpy

 ## Contents
 Classes and constant structures (from low to high level):
 - __AlpesSpecification.py__:    provides a bunch of constant structures that define alias for the hand registers, communication codes, etc.
 - __AlpesSerial__:              a mere supplement for original pyserial module; can automatically detect serial ports that hands are connected to.
-- __AlpesProtocol__:            contains functions that transform requests to correct binary packages that are sent to the hand.
-Also parces the responses.
+- __AlpesProtocol__:            contains functions that transform the commands to correct binary packages, before sending them.
+Also, parces the responses from the hand.
 - __AlpesHand__:                low-level reading/writing instructions for the hand, initialisation, commands.
 - __AlpesProsthesis__:          high-level command instructions for the hand.
 Permits to perform discrete gestures, as well as proportional grasps.